junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Chap.
 6 the shrinking body, the lost mass becomes energy, that's the mass-energy equivalence

 Chap.
 6 the infinite past and future possibilities: inspired by DW the long song episode

+Chap.
+6 the memory and apologies and forgiveness and kisses, they are parallel and necessary to the process of fixing the body, because, the dimension in between doesn't only shred and mess up Cas's body and forms, not just the merging of wings and vessel, but also inside the head.
+Like Dean realized before, the angelic memories and the screwed-up psychological knots and very human emotions, those need healing too.
+So they go through that fixing process in parallel, though even both of them don't quite realize.

 ### Dean's mental state